Niramay27/checking/README.md

 print(f"t-statistic = {t_stat:.3f}")
 print(f"degrees of freedom = {df:.2f}")
 print(f"p-value = {p_value:.3f}")
-# Expected output:
-# t-statistic = -2.929
-# p-value = 0.036
 ```

 *Result:*
 - **t-statistic:** -2.929
 - **p-value:** 0.036

-The same test can be compared across wer and chrF metrices.
+Run the same code for scores across wer and chrF.
 This will give us a table for p value.

 *Continue with RA and robustness scoring as described in Section 5.*

-### 📊 Metric Summary: Mean and Standard Deviation
+### 5.3 Metric Summary: Mean and Standard Deviation

 To compare model performance across different training noise levels, we compute the **mean** and **standard deviation (std)** for five evaluation metrics—**BLEU**, **WER**, **CHRF**, **BERTScore**, and **COMET**—over four test-time noise settings: `No Noise`, `SNR=10`, `SNR=15`, and `SNR=25`.